Do you dream of turning your interior design hobby into a successful career?

 - Commercially minded

 There are several routes that an aspiring interior designer can take to break into the industry.
-As a general rule, interior designers must have the qualifications that demonstrate an extremely high level of design ability and artistic talent.
-The most common ways to prove these skills are:
+As a general rule, interior designers must have the qualifications that demonstrate an extremely high level of interior design ability and artistic talent.
+The most common ways to prove these skills to help on your journey on how to become an interior designer are:

 - Interior design diploma – These are short, intensive courses that generally take 1 year to complete.
 The KLC School of Design offers a full-time or blended learning (part-time) version of the interior design diploma which is one of the most well-regarded in the world.
 The National Design Academy also offer an interior design diploma, with good opportunities for distance learning.